-Who is this ETF for?
-A word about tax Investors who are seeking the potential for long term capital growth through exposure primarily to equity securities of companies operating in the mining sector; able to accept some variability of returns and are investing for the long term.
+- seeking the potential for long term capital growth through exposure primarily to equity securities of companies operating in the gold mining sector: - able to accept some variability of returns and are investing for the long term.

+A word about tax

 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.

 Keep in mind that if you hold your ETF in a non-registered account, distributions from the ETF are included in your taxable income, whether you get them in cash or have them reinvested.